eth-cscs/abcpy/doc/source/getting_started.rst

     :lines: 24-25
     :dedent: 4

 Finally, we need to define a backend declaring the type of parallelization.
 The example code here uses the dummy backend `BackendDummy` which does not parallelize the execution of the inference schemes.
 But this is handy for prototyping and testing.
+For more advanced parallelization backends avialable through ABCpy, please consult :ref:`Using Parallelization Backends <parallelization>` section.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python
     :lines: 29-30
     :dedent: 4

-Here we choose PMCABC algorithm to draw posterior samples of the parameters.
-Now we are ready to instantiate a PMCABC object and pass the distance function, kernel and backend objects to the constructor:
+Here we choose PMCABC algorithm to draw posterior samples of the parameters and instantiate a PMCABC object by passing the random variable corresponding to the observed data set, the distance function,  backend object and perturbation kernel to the constructor:

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python